 Before your things are packed and loaded, please take some time to look over the items that we cannot put on a truck or in a container.
 Hazardous and perishable materials are not allowed, and we recommend that you keep sentimental or personally important items with you.

-Moving expenses are figured on Form 3903 (PDF) and deducted as an adjustment to income on Form 1040 (PDF).
 You cannot deduct any moving expenses that were reimbursed by your employer.
-For more information, visit this link at the IRS.
+For more information, VISIT THIS LINK

 If you are a member of the armed forces and your move was due to a permanent change of station, you do not have to satisfy the distance or time tests.